 Now, she is ready with her first book, Hope, which releases on June 21 and is available for pre-order on Amazon from June 17, 2021.

 Not one to be easily upset, Anisa is known to have a mature head on her young shoulders.
-Nothing perturbs her, like it does ordinary mortals, because she has learnt to harness the power within.
-That peace radiates around her as she digs within to triumph around seemingly intimidating situations.
+Nothing perturbs her, like it does ordinary mortals, because she has learned to harness the power within.
+That peace radiates around her as she digs within to triumph over seemingly intimidating situations.
 For one who has known her for some time now, it comes as no surprise to me that she chose to call her first book, Hope.

 Opening Doorz caught up with the actress over a telephonic conversation on Hope, Life and Love.